Macquarie University

 Academic Advantage applies to the majority of Macquarie’s degrees and recognises your achievements in Year 12 subjects that relate to Macquarie’s degrees.

-Duke of Edinburgh, Queen’s Scout and Queen’s Guide Awards Scheme
+Duke of Edinburgh's, King’s Scout and Queen’s Guide Awards

-If you’ve completed the Duke of Edinburgh, Queen’s Scout or Queen’s Guide programs, you may be eligible to receive up to six additional points.
+If you’ve completed the Duke of Edinburgh's, the King’s Scout or the Queen’s Guide awards, you may be eligible to receive up to six additional points.
 This adjustment factor scheme recognises your commitment, discipline and determination to venture outside of your comfort zone to excel and develop your interpersonal, employability and practical skills.

-Duke of Edinburgh, Queen’s Scout and Queen’s Guide Awards Scheme
+Duke of Edinburgh, King’s Scout and Queen’s Guide Awards

 Criteria that may apply in addition to the ATAR

-In addition to achieving the standard of performance required for admission, for certain degrees you must also satisfy any additional selection criteria, such as a personal statement, questionnaire, portfolio of work, audition, interview or test.
-These criteria are taken into account either instead of, or in conjunction with, your ATAR or equivalent.
+In addition to achieving the standard of performance required for admission, for certain degrees you may be required to also satisfy additional selection criteria.
+This may involve completing a personal statement, questionnaire, portfolio of work, audition, interview or test.
+These criteria are considered either instead of, or in conjunction with, your ATAR or equivalent.

 Details of additional selection criteria and how you can meet these requirements are outlined in the degree descriptions.